Inzhenerka/docs.getdbt.tech/website/snippets/_fusion-manual-install.md

     The installer adds this path automatically, but you may need to reload your shell for the `dbtf` command to work.

-3. Follow the [getting started](/docs/install-dbt-extension#getting-started) guide to get started with the extension.
-You can get started by either:
-   - Running `dbtf init` to use terminal onboarding,
-   - Running **Run dbt: Register dbt extension** in the command palette,
-   - Using the **Get started** button in the extension menu.